-Change data capture (CDC) in YugabyteDB provides technology to ensure that any changes in data (inserts, updates, and deletions) are identified, captured, and automatically applied to another data repository instance, or made available for consumption by applications and other tools.
+Change data capture (CDC) in YugabyteDB provides technology to ensure that any changes in data due to operations such as inserts, updates, and deletions are identified, captured, and automatically applied to another data repository instance, or made available for consumption by applications and other tools.

-Change data capture is useful in a number of scenarios, such as the ones described here.
+CDC is useful in a number of scenarios.

 Some microservices require a stream of changes to the data and using CDC in YugabyteDB can provide consumable data changes to CDC subscribers.